Providence, Warren and Bristol Railroad: Route

-The PW&B's northern terminus was at India Point, where it branched from the New Haven Railroad (now the Northeast Corridor); this junction formed a wye on the east side of the Seekonk River, with the southern leg being the PW&B mainline.
-From there, the line ran through East Providence then through Riverside, Barrington, and Warren with double track between Providence and Warren, a distance of 10 miles.
-From Warren, the line split into two single-track branches; one going east to Fall River via the Slade's Ferry swing bridge, the other to the railroad's southern terminus at Bristol, Rhode Island.
+The PW&B's northern terminus was at India Point, where it branched from the B&P East Junction Branch; this junction formed a wye on the east side of the Seekonk River, with the southern leg being the PW&B mainline.
+After the construction of the East Side Tunnel, all Bristol and Fall River services originated from Providence Union Station.
+The line then ran through East Providence then through Riverside, Barrington, and Warren with double track between Providence and Warren, a distance of 10 miles (16.1 km).
+In Warren, the line split into two single-track branches; one going east to Fall River via the Slade's Ferry swing bridge, the other to the railroad's southern terminus at Bristol, Rhode Island.
+Select Bristol-bound trains street-ran on streetcar trackage to reach Church Street and Constitution Street beyond the Bristol terminal station.